 Slave interfaceWith the device still connected to your PC and the OTmonitor program running, connect your Opentherm thermostat to X1.
 In the Log area you should see "Thermostat connected", indicating that the gateway has detected the presence of an opentherm thermostat.
 After a short while you should start to see messages like "T80190000" every second or faster.
 The exact message depends on the thermostat, but it should be a literal "T", followed by eight hexadecimal digits.

 If you see nothing, or things like "Error 01" or "Error 03", the reference voltage may be wrong.
 You can modify it via Options → Settings (F5) or with the VR=X command. where X is a number between 0 and 9.
-The normal value is 1.250V (X=3), but due to variations in the used components you may have to change it.
-If you find you need a value less than 1.042V (X<2) or more than 1.667V (X>5), check that R5 and R6 have the right values.
+The normal value is 1.458V (X=4), but due to variations in the used components you may have to change it.
+If you can't find any setting that works, or you need a value less than 1.042V (X<2) or more than 1.875V (X>6) on a PIC16F88, check that R5 and R6 have the right values.
 Don't forget to click the Set button after every adjustment to actually make the change in the gateway.

 It is also possible that your thermostat doesn't produce a perfect opentherm signal.
 Some users have reported that the Remeha Celcia 20 thermostat suffers from this defect.
 You can make the gateway less sensitive to some forms of this problem by switching on the "Ignore multiple mid-bit transitions" option ("IT=1" serial command).
 On a brand new gateway this option should already be on.
 You may need to set it when upgrading from an older firmware version.